-Jess told me this story holding back tears when she came to see me recently.
 As a middle-aged woman who had recently gone through menopause, she was terrified of what this kind of “forgetfulness” meant.
 She had family members with dementia, and this felt like just the kind of incident that could be an early warning sign.

-When I dug a little deeper with Jess, I could tell that this one incident was just her last straw.
-She’d been dealing with chronic pain, feeling irritable, fatigued and simply not herself for quite some time.
+When I dug a little deeper with Jess, I could tell that this experience was just her last straw.
+She’d been dealing with chronic pain, irritability, fatigue and simply not feeling like herself for quite some time.

-I could see she didn’t believe me when I told her we could get to the root of these uncomfortable symptoms, but I could see in her face that she wasn’t convinced.
+I could see she didn’t believe me when I told her we could get to the root of these uncomfortable symptoms – and that it likely wasn’t a sign of early onset dementia!
 That’s when I knew I had to fill her in on DHEA, as well as other important hormones that could explain a lot of her issues.
 She needed to understand the impact that imbalanced hormones could have on an otherwise healthy brain and body.

 What is DHEA?